austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

 * The homeserver is neither `matrix.org` nor operated by Element Matrix Services (previously known as Modular).
 * The homeserver is known to me as intended for public, either through my interpretation of various information about the homeserver, or through explicit consent from the homeserver operator(s).
 * The homeserver does not have an ongoing Mjolnir server ban (`m.room.rule.server`) on:
   * `#matrix-org-coc-bl:matrix.org`: [matrix.org Code of Conduct](https://matrix.org/legal/code-of-conduct/) ban list, which contains homeservers suspected of promoting spam, hate speech, or harassment.
-It is  used on many popular public rooms (that are not necessarily affiliated with Matrix itself).
+It is used on many popular public rooms.
   * `#matrix-org-hs-tos-bl:matrix.org`: [matrix.org Homeserver Terms of Service](https://matrix.org/legal/terms-and-conditions/) ban list, which contains homeservers suspected of promoting illegal content.

 Some homeservers are excluded from this list on content grounds.